tnebooks/12th-zoology/content.en/zoology/molecular-genetics/_index.md

 The above discussion indicates that both RNA and DNA can function as a genetic material.
 DNA is more stable, and is preferred for storage of genetic information.

-**5.7 Packaging of DNA helix** The distance between two consecutive
+## Packaging of DNA helix

-base pairs is 0.34nm (0.34×10-9m) of the DNA double helix in a typical mammalian cell.
+The distance between two consecutive base pairs is 0.34nm (0.34×10-9m) of the DNA double helix in a typical mammalian cell.
 When the total number of base pairs is multiplied with the distance between two consecutive base pairs (6.6 × 109 × 0.34 ×10-9

 m/bp), the length of DNA double helix is approximately 2.2 m.
 (The total length of the